Thursday’s top performers in high school sports

 Colleen Cockrell, Macy Adams and Lizzy Ludwig, Freeburg

 Freeburg topped Okawville 18-0 on Thursday night with the help of several key players.
-Senior Colleen Cockrell and Freshman Lizzy Ludwig scored four runs apiece while junior Macy Adams scored one run and brought in five RBIs.
+Cockrell and Ludwig scored four runs apiece while Adams scored one run and brought in five RBIs.

 Ashlyn Betz, Alton